 Moley went for an interwebs dig and found these descriptions of TRA size.

-Although John White has no hesitation in attacking Mike Brooke, John neglects to tell people that he has three different social media profiles on the inter webs.
+Although John White has no hesitation in attacking Mike Brooke, John neglects to tell people that he has at least two different social media profiles on the inter webs.

 He tweets in his MEOTRA capacity